 The effects of a hangover can significantly affect your mood.
 To combat the irritability and anxiety, try to get up and take your mind off the pain.
 If the sun is out this morning, step outside and sit down for a few minutes.
 You may need your sunglasses because you'll be more sensitive to light, but a little sunshine can do wonders.

 Another trick is to take a shower.
 The effects of cool, running water can wash away a lot of your angst and give you a few moments to think and relax.

 If you're irritable, the most important thing you can do is avoid conflict.
-Tell whoever you're living with that you'll talk to them after awhile, but now is just not a good time.
+Tell whoever you live with that you'll talk to them after a while, but now is just not a good time.
 This will help keep things calm and aid in your recovery.

 Stage 4: Can I Keep Food Down?